ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling: Experiments

 \textbf{Effects of Sequential Mode Modeling.} In \cref{tab:emta}, we examine the effectiveness of sequential mode modeling by comparing ModeSeq with the sparse DETR-like decoder enhanced with iterative refinement~\cite{carion2020end}, both employing the same QCNet encoder~\cite{zhou2023query} for fair comparisons.
 The results demonstrate that ModeSeq outperforms the baseline on all metrics when using the same training strategy.
 Interestingly, ignoring the confidence loss of the suboptimal modes that match the ground truth can improve the performance of both methods under the WTA training.
 The reason behind this is that treating the other matched modes as negative samples will confuse the optimization process, given that the best and the other matches usually have similar mode representations while they are assigned as opposite samples.

 \textbf{Effects of EMTA Training.} We also investigate the role of EMTA training in \cref{tab:emta}.
 After replacing the WTA loss with our EMTA scheme, the results on Soft mAP${}_6$, mAP${}_6$, and MR${}_6$ are considerably improved, which demonstrates the benefits of EMTA training in terms of mode coverage and confidence scoring.
-On the other hand, the performance on minADE${}_6$ and minFDE${}_6$ slightly deteriorates since the EMTA loss has relaxed the requirement for trajectory accuracy, but the degree of deterioration falls within an acceptable extent, leading to more balanced performance taken overall.
-Moreover, contrary to the conclusion drawn from the WTA baselines, treating other matches as ignored samples is detrimental under the EMTA strategy.
+On the other hand, the performance on minADE${}_6$ and minFDE${}_6$ slightly deteriorates since the EMTA loss has relaxed the requirement for trajectory accuracy, but the degree of deterioration is less than $0.02$ meters in minADE${}_6$ and $0.04$ meters in minFDE${}_6$, leading to more balanced performance taken overall.
+Contrary to the conclusion drawn from the WTA baselines, treating other matches as ignored samples is detrimental under the EMTA strategy.
 This is because the joint effects of sequential mode decoding and EMTA training have broken the symmetry of mode modeling and label assignment, allowing us to assign the other matches as negative samples to drive them away from the ground truth for covering other likely modes.

 \textbf{Effects of Iterative Refinement.} To understand the effects of iterative refinement under our framework, we take the output from different decoding layers for evaluation.
 As shown in \cref{fig:refinement}, the performance on Soft mAP${}_6$ and MR${}_6$ is generally improved as the depth increases, totaling a substantial enhancement between the first and the last layer.
 One of the reasons why iterative refinement works well can be attributed to the operation of mode rearrangement in between layers, which we explain in the following.